We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Professional jewelers use more complex technology to ensure accuracy.
 While diamond testers are generally reliable, it’s best not to rely on the basic tool when making decisions about a gem that could be worth thousands of dollars.

-You should note that these tests cannot determine whether an SI diamond is natural or lab-grown.
+These tests cannot determine whether an SI diamond is natural or lab-grown.
 Similar to the cost of a real diamond compared to a simulant, lab-grown diamonds carry far less value.

 How Do You Ensure It’s Real?